gulammustufa/AutomationTestingBaseFramework/README.md

 For api tests, include @api.

-3 threads are running parallel.
-You can change the count from pom.xml file > threadCount.
+5 threads are running parallel.
+You can change the count from junit-platform.properties file.

-Currently, I am still working on adding dynamic env.
+I have updated the Junit version.
+Now all scenarios are working parallel.

 Lets us know if you have any query or suggestion.